 The Tax Collector sends courtesy reminder notices in advance of the registrant’s renewal date.
 Non-receipt of the notice does not relieve the registrant from their responsibility to renew on time or exempt them from paying the delinquent fee upon renewal.

 Take your proof of Florida insurance, along with the original title, to your county Tax Collector.
-Call the Tax Collector’s office at (561) 355-2622 or visit online at www.taxcollectorpbc.com with any questions.
+Please visit, www.pbctax.com or call (561)355-2264 with any questions.